reem-shaikh/70DaysOfCode/notes/jsnotes.md

 ### Server frameworks in Js
 ***Express Js***

-### 3. There are languages that get transpiled to JS
+### 3. There are languages that get transpiled (taking source code written in one language and converting them to another language) to JS
 Languages that are biult on top of JS.
 > but in order to use them, they must be transpiled/ converted to Js
 ***CoffeeScript, Typescript***